microsoft/azuredevopslabs/labs/vsts/readme.md

     - If you are not a Visual Studio Subscriber, you can sign up for the FREE [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/) program and get $25 per month of Azure credits.

 - **Visual Studio 2017** or higher version - You will need Visual Studio for some of the labs.
-You can use your own machine with VS 2017 installed, or download and use the latest [ALM VM](https://microsoft.github.io/almvm/labs/tfs/),  or spin up a VM preinstalled with VS one on [Azure](https://portal.azure.com).
+You can use your own machine with VS 2017 installed, or download and use the latest [ALM VM](../tfs/),  or spin up a VM pre-installed with Visual Studio on [Azure](https://portal.azure.com).

 - You can use the **[Visual Studio Team Services Demo Data generator](https://vstsdemogenerator.azurewebsites.net)** to provison a project with pre-defined data on to your Visual Studio Team Services account.
 Please use the ***My Health Clinic*** template to follow the hands-on-labs.